pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 the different types of ticket.

-Our first job is to create a `Ticket` Sprite, and say that its costumes are the provided images of the three types of ticket:
+Our first job is to create a `Ticket` Sprite, and say that its costumes are the images (already available as part of this tutorial) of the three types of ticket:

 {{< commit add-Ticket-sprite >}}

-Can you predict what will happen if you build the project now?
-Once you've made your prediction, run the code and see if you were right.

 ## Show all ticket types

 We will write code to display the ticket types when the green flag is clicked.

-We will start by moving the `Ticket` sprite to the right place for the child ticket.
-This is in the centre, left-to-right, and quite near the top.
+We start by moving the `Ticket` sprite to the right place for the child ticket.
+This is centred left-to-right, and quite near the top.

 {{< commit show-child-ticket >}}